Nome, Alaska Muskox Photography Workshop Sept 3-7th 2026

 The workshop's price does not include

-• DInners and drinks are not included in the workshop price; they will be available each night at a local restaurant.
+Dinners and drinks are not included in the workshop price; however, we will go to a local restaurant each night where they will be available.

 Itinerary: